filipemendonca/movie-catalog-front/README.md

 The movie-catalog-front was builded in **React.js** / **Material UI**

-<p> This front-end works together the **movie-catalog** api.
+<p> This front-end works together the <b>movie-catalog</b> api.
 For more infromation you can check this: https://github.com/filipemendonca/movie-catalog <p/>

 <p> To start this front-end you needs to clone this repository in your machine. </p>